JimCronqvist/traefik/README.md

 labels:
   - "traefik.enable=true"
   - "traefik.http.routers.[name].rule=Host(`my-service.localhost`) && PathPrefix(`/`)"
+  # Optional labels - only apply if you need to.
+  # - "traefik.http.routers.[name].priority=0"
+  # - "traefik.http.services.[name].loadbalancer.server.port=3000"
 ```
 Replace the [name] placeholder with the name of the service in docker-compose, and update the rule for your setup.
 For rule syntax see https://doc.traefik.io/traefik/routing/routers/#rule